HIV Epidemic Rapid Response Toolkit

 Training slides learning objectives include:

-The National HIV Curriculum (NHC) provides free, up-to-date content for clinicians to learn about HIV diagnosis, treatment, and prevention.
-The 37 les...
+The National HIV Curriculum (NHC) provides free, up-to-date content for healthcare professionals to learn about HIV diagnosis, treatment, and preventi...

 Training slides provide updates and a recent systematic review of the risk of HIV transmission with low viral loads.